Xon/XenForo2-WhoReplied/upload/src/addons/SV/WhoReplied/_no_upload/README.md

 # Who Replied

-Adds a list to show users who have replied to a thread
+Adds a list to show users who have replied to a thread.

+Automatically adds permission for user-groups and forums where a user can see content